aleixcanalda/TheChosenModel/theory.md

   -f, --force           Overwrite the content of the output directory.

   -v, --verbose         Print the progession of the execution.

+  -e, --energy          Calculate DOPE energy and plot the result.
 ```

 ### Input (mandatory argument)